Edited 2019-11-30: tweaked the wording a little bit.

 Let me explain some of the other items on the list.
 Inequitable school funding hurts students at lower income schools, which struggle to maintain buildings as well as attract and retain high-quality teachers.
 (Funny how that same argument is used so frequently to explain the sky-high pay for business executives, but no one has tried it with teacher pay.
 One tries to sell you stuff; the other spends about 7 hours a day, roughly 180 days a year, with your children.)

 Minority and lower socio-economic status (SES) students come to school with less exposure to reading and with smaller vocabularies than white and middle/upper class students.
 Making books more accessible and helping parents read to their children more before they even start school would go a long way to helping those children become higher-performing students.
+(I've recently heard that this conclusion is not as firmly grounded in research as we have beleived for many years.
+If there is doubt, we need to spend some money finding out the issues, and if there are maybe some confounding issues involved.
+In other words, we should get to the bottom of it so we can make well-informed decisions.)

 Everyone knows that we start school far too early for teenagers.
 Teens know this; parents and teachers know this.
 High school should ideally start around 10 AM.
 Solid research into the biological needs of teens has shown time and again that their bodies are not ready to learn at 8:00 in the morning.
-Changing high school start times could have a beneficial effect, on their sleep patterns and health, at least, and possibly on their learning as well.
+Changing high school start times could have a beneficial effect, on their sleep patterns and health, at least, and probably on their learning as well.

 Sorry to say this, but some teacher education in the USA can be pretty bad.
 We do not do a uniformly great job of educating our educators, which may explain why teaching has a huge dropout rate.
 Something like 1 in 4 teachers will quit and move to a different profession within five years of starting teaching.
 How many bankers or business people study for four or five years at college to become bankers or business people and end up switching to something totally different within the first five years?
 My guess is that the numbers are nowhere near 1 in 4.
 We need to improve the system for teaching teachers.